-The first step in the process is to gain the ability to render the blurred image in the frequency domain.
+The first step in the image deblurring process is to render the blurred image in the frequency domain.
 This is accomplished using a Fourier transformation.
-The general formula for a Fourier transformation involves the integration of a continuous function.
+The most general formula for calculating the Fourier transformation involves the integration of a continuous function.
 Since an image can seldom be represented as a continuous function, it is necessary to treat the image as a set of values in a limited domain.
 Using the formula for the discrete Fourier transformation (Figure 3) it is possible to render the Fourier transformation of the image.
-A 2D discrete Fourier transformation requires a calculation with every combination of points on the image, resulting in an extremely slow O (N^3) .
+A 2D discrete Fourier transformation requires a calculation with every combination of points on the image, resulting in a time consuming O ( $N^3$ ).

-Due to the size of the data set in an image, it is necessary to use a faster implementation of the Fourier transformation.
+Due to the size of the data set in any given image, a faster implementation of the Fourier transformation is necessary for any practical application.
 The fast Fourier transformation (FFT) is a process that allows one-dimensional data sets to be rendered in the frequency domain in O (NlogN) time.
-Since the sums in the discrete Fourier transformation can be separated, a two-dimensional Fourier transformation can be rendered quickly by applying an FFT to the rows and then to the columns.
+Since the sums in the discrete Fourier transformation can be decomposed, a two-dimensional Fourier transformation can be rendered quickly by applying an FFT to the rows and then to the columns.
 The speed of the FFT is derived from the symmetric nature of the Fourier transformation, requiring significantly fewer calculations thus decreasing the run-time (Figure 5 and Figure 6).
 (Jones and Sedgewick)